Certora/Documentation/docs/prover/checking/sanity.md

 ### Vacuity checking for rules

 For rules, checking for tautology requires checking each assertion to see if it’s meaningful.
-In order to do this, we employ few different checks depending on the syntax of the assertion expression.
+In order to do this, we employ a few different checks depending on the syntax of the assertion expression.

 #### Tautology checking for implications